egladysh/memcacher/docs/README.md

 # memcacher

 memcacher is a C++ a minimalistic implementation of [Memcache Binary Protocol](https://cloud.github.com/downloads/memcached/memcached/protocol-binary.txt).
-It is a work in progress.
 Set (with CAS) and Get commands are currently supported.
 This project has a somewhat interesting history.
 It was submitted as my response to a coding exercise given to me by Slack.
 The implementation uses the C++11 move semantic heavily that minimizes the number of required data copying while keeping the code clean.
 The RAII idiom helps with a clean code as well as making it exception "safer".
 The cache uses LRU to reclaim memory when needed.